-We expect sales of North America water treatment products to increase by 20 to 22 percent in 2020, compared to 2019, primarily due to volume growth and a full year of sales from our Water-Right, Inc. (Water-Right) acquisition, which we completed in April 2019.
-We expect higher water treatment sales will be more than offset by expected declines in commercial water heaters and boilers volumes due to pandemic-related temporarily closed job sites and deferrals of discretionary replacement installations.
-We expect residential water heater demand will be flat in 2020 compared with 2019.
+In our North America segment, we expect industry residential water heater volumes will be up approximately four percent in 2020 compared with 2019, which we believe is driven by a positive new home and remodel construction environment and our belief that customers may have added inventory due to industry extended lead times.
+We believe that some de-stocking by our customers will occur in the fourth quarter as our lead times have and continue to improve.
+We expect sales of North America water treatment products to increase by 22 to 24 percent in 2020, compared to 2019, primarily due to volume growth and a full year of sales from our Water-Right, Inc. and its affiliated entities (Water-Right) acquisition, which we completed in April 2019.
+We expect higher residential water heater volumes and water treatment sales will be more than offset by expected declines in commercial water heater volumes and boiler sales due to pandemic-impacted businesses, job site disruptions and deferrals of discretionary replacement installations.

-In our Rest of World segment, we expect 2020 China sales to decline between 18 and 20 percent in local currency compared with 2019, as pandemicrelated closures in that region and further reductions in customer inventory levels negatively impacted the first half of 2020.
-In addition, we believe our mix of products sold in China is shifting to more mid-price range products from our historical mix of higher priced products.
+In our Rest of World segment, we expect China sales in 2020 to decline between 18 and 19 percent in local currency compared with 2019, with mid-single digit growth in the fourth quarter of 2020 due to expected year over year growth in consumer demand for our products.
+In addition, we project our mix of products sold in China is shifting to more mid-price range products from our historical mix of higher priced products.
+We also continue to focus on aligning our cost structure in China through headcount reductions, store closures, cuts in advertising and other cost saving measures.
+Our headcount reductions and restructuring actions were largely completed as of the end of the third quarter of 2020.

-Combining all of these factors, we expect our consolidated sales to decline approximately seven to eight percent in 2020.
-Our guidance assumes the conditions of our business environment and that of our suppliers and customers are similar for the remainder of the year to what we are experiencing currently and does not deteriorate as a result of further restrictions or shut downs due to the COVID-19 pandemic.
+Combining all of these factors, we expect our consolidated sales to decline approximately six to seven percent in 2020.
+Our guidance assumes the conditions of our business environment and that of our suppliers and customers are similar for the remainder of the year to what we are experiencing currently and does not deteriorate as a result of further restrictions or shutdowns due to the COVID-19 pandemic.